 Beyond Utility Computing: Gartner's Vision for Data Center Integration

 Automation is the real key to real-time infrastructure, and today’s infrastructure is anything but real time.
-The solution: Gartner analysts tout a technology vision that centers on a dynamic, two-way relationship between IT and business processes.
-Gartner also identified three technology triggers required to achieve this new business process fusion.
+The solution: what Gartner analysts call business process fusion

 Surveying an enterprise landscape in which too few systems are flexible enough to adapt to changes in real time, Gartner analysts pronounced the status quo not so good at their Symposium/ITxpo 2003 conference last month in Orlando, Florida.
 The solution?
 Researchers described a technology vision that centers on a dynamic, two-way relationship between IT and business processes, which Gartner calls business process fusion.